-(Authority's Application for the approval of the Lake Gaillard Water Treatment Plant Clarifiers, Recycle Pump Station, and Concrete Restoration Project and the HVAC and Electrical Improvements located in North Branford, Connecticut)
+1. Final Decision, Findings of Fact and Conclusions of Law of the Representative Policy Board for approval of the Application for the Lake Gaillard Water Treatment Plant Clarifiers, Recycle Pump Station, and Concrete Restoration Project and the HVAC and Electrical Improvements Project.